ClarisseSan/ShoeStore/README.md

 13. In the Shoe List screen: ---------------- TODO

-    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
+    * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) - DONE
-    * Observe the shoes variable from the ViewModel
+    * Observe the shoes variable from the ViewModel - DONE
-    * Use DataBindingUtil to inflate the shoe_list layout
+    * Use DataBindingUtil to inflate the shoe_list layout - DONE
     * Add a new layout item into the scrollview for each shoe - DONE